richardvenneman/appsignal-docs/source/ruby/configuration/parameter-filtering.html.md

 ## AppSignal parameter filtering (since gem 1.3)

-We support basic parameters filtering directly in the gem using a blacklist.
+We support basic parameters filtering directly in the Ruby gem using a blacklist.
+This parameter filtering is applied to any query parameters in an HTTP request and any argument for background jobs (since Ruby gem 2.3.0).

-This parameter filtering supports key based filtering for hashes, the values of which will be replaced with the `[FILTERED]` value.
+This filtering supports key based filtering for hashes, the values of which will be replaced with the `[FILTERED]` value.
 There's support for nested hashes and nested hashes in arrays.
 Any hash we encounter in your parameters will be filtered.

 To use this filtering, add the following to your `config/appsignal.yml` file in the environment group you want it to apply.
 The `filter_parameters` value is an Array of strings.

 ```yml
 # config/appsignal.yml